- Advocacy Information Center

 In 1985 Kay moved from Wellesley to Beacon Hill and has resided there and in midtown Boston for the past 25 years.
 Kay has been active in the Beacon Hill Architectural Commission where she served as a Commissioner for 13 years and remains an active member of the Boston Preservation Alliance Board of Directors.
 Since 1996, Kay has been active in acquiring significant townhouse properties for restoration and resale.

-Leigh Freudenheim is an Executive Managing Director and Partner at Newmark Grubb Knight Frank.
-He is the head of the investment Brokerage and Capital markets team.
+Leigh Freudenheim is President and CEO of Freudenheim Partners, LLC.
 Leigh moved from Buffalo in 1996 to attend Tufts University and "never plans to leave Boston."

 Peter Goedecke is the founder and Managing Member of Goedecke & Co., LLC, a real estate investment banker and commercial mortgage banking firm with offices in Boston, Massachusetts and Westport, Connecticut.
 Goedecke & Co., active in New England and metropolitan New York since 1999, arranges a full spectrum of commercial real estate financing including construction, interim and permanent mortgage loans; structured financings including joint ventures, participating loans, pre-sale commitments and private equity investment; and sale/leasebacks, CTL loans and private placements.
 Prior to founding Goedecke & Co., Mr. Goedecke had been a founding principal and Managing Director of Boston-based Fowler, Goedecke, Ellis & O'Connor, Inc. (FGEO), at the time the Northeast's largest commercial mortgage banker, which was sold to AMRESCO in 1998.
 Mr. Goedecke graduated from Wesleyan University and received an MBA from Stanford University.
 He resides in Cohasset and Boston.